-Students will be responsible for creating a digital media project based on their learning experiences during the residency.
+Participants are responsible for creating a digital media project based on their learning experiences during the program.

-- Must submit an essay (300-500 words) describing why they would like to take part in this program and which science classes they have taken.
+- Must submit an essay (300-500 words) describing why they would like to take part in this particular internship program

 Email DNAprograms@fieldmuseum.org for more information.
 No phone calls please.